Rugby union in France: History

 Rugby football was introduced into France by the British in the early 1870s.

 It was in 1872 that a group of British residents formed the Le Havre Athletique, which played a hybrid form of football, a cross between rugby football and association football, called "combination".

 The English Taylors RFC, which was formed by British businessmen in Paris in 1877, was followed by Paris Football Club a year later.
 Racing Club de France was formed in 1882 and their rivals Stade Français in 1883.

+A painting shown at the The Exposition Universelle de 1889 in Paris depicting the 1886 Scotland-England rugby union match drew intrigued crowds, which sports historians suggest may have helped spark the initial local interest that led to the first domestic French rugby matches in 1890.
+The work was by British artists William Overend and Lionel Smythe, and is now lost.

 On 20 March 1892 the Union des Sociétés Françaises de Sports Athlétiques organised the first ever French rugby union championship, a one-off game between Racing and Stade Français.
 The game was refereed by Pierre de Coubertin and saw Racing win 4–3.
 The USFSA remained the main controlling body of French rugby, until the formation of the French Rugby Federation (FFR, from the Fédération Française de Rugby) in 1920.

 In 1900, rugby was played at the Paris Summer Olympics.
 France entered a team, along with Germany and Great Britain.
 France won the gold medal, the first ever rugby event at the Olympics.
 In 1905, for the first time, England and France played each other.
 In 1910, France coined the term The Five Nations, though they had competed in the home nations tournament four times previously, the tournament would be known as the Five Nations for most of the rest of the 20th century.

 Rugby was again played at the 1920 Summer Olympics, though this time, in what is considered one of the most surprising results in rugby history, France fumbled in the gold medal match, being defeated at the hands of the United States, eight points to nil.
 That same year, the FFR was officially formed.
 France again participated in rugby at the 1924 Summer Olympics – the last time 15-player rugby would be played as an Olympic sport – where the United States successfully defended their title.